IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/11-build-service-1.png)

-The first step is to change directory to the `Development` folder and to clone the following git repository.
+The first step is to change directory to the `Development/blockchain` folder and to clone the following git repository.

 ```
-cd ~/Development
+cd ~/Development/blockchain
 git clone https://github.com/eciggaar/hlfabric-lab-code
 ```

 This will download the necessary code snippets (needed to complete this guide) to your VirtualBox environment.
-At the command prompt of the terminal session, make sure your current directory is the `Development` folder and type:
+At the command prompt of the terminal session, make sure your current directory is the `Development/blockchain` folder and type:

 ```
 lb4 ibm-tnw2019-bc